oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_management_dashboard_facts_module.rst

 - Fetches details about one or multiple ManagementDashboard resources in Oracle Cloud Infrastructure
 - Gets the list of dashboards in a compartment with pagination.
 Returned properties are the summary.
+- If *management_dashboard_id* is specified, the details of a single ManagementDashboard will be returned.

 ..
 Aliases